Title: |

 Structure

-- Since 2020 interrelated blocks have been organised in 3 course components.
-The third block offers a choice in function of the clinical or biomedical background or interest of the participants.
+Since 2023, the course has been organised in two parts: Part 1: Research Approaches in International Health which takes 4 weeks; and part 2: Challenges in International Health which takes 12 weeks.
+Part 2 is made of 4 interrelated course components.
+The fourth course component offers a choice in function of the clinical or biomedical background or interest of the participants.

 Content